idiap/facereclib/docs/experiments.rst

 Preprocessors
 ~~~~~~~~~~~~~
 Currently, all image preprocessors that are defined in |project| perform an automatic image alignment to the hand-labeled eye positions as provided by the :ref:`databases`.
-Hence, all preprocessors have a common set of parameters:
+Hence, most preprocessors that are defined in `facereclib/preprocessing <file:../facereclib/preprocessing>`_ have a common set of parameters:

 Face cropping parameters:
 *************************